Ezekiel-DA/deals-watcher/README.md

-# A basic watcher/notifier for Reddit's /r/buildapcsales
+# A simple watcher/notifier for Reddit's /r/buildapcsales

 # Quickstart